 Someone else is close by.
 Harry clutched his wand and swam forward over the great stone columns.
 Someone who just cast quite a powerful spell.

-A pair of figures floated above him, still as stone, bobbing with the water of the lake as they sank.
+A pair of figures floated above him, bobbing with the water of the lake as they sank.
 A horde of battered grindylows scattered away beneath it.
 Harry caught a glimpse of long, fine, dark hair.

 ‘Homenum revelio,’ Harry garbled.